Digital Hybrid Media (ASIM)

 Introduces advanced creative coding principles using the C++ programming language and OpenGL and openFrameworks graphics libraries.
 Students learn how to design software systems for real-time performance, 3-D virtual environments, interactive applications, mobile games, and augmented installations.
 Prerequisite: ASIM 1310, or CSE 1341, or permission of instructor.

 An intensive study designed to further integrate computational media and digital processes into creative practice.
 The focus is on developing independent work, group collaboration, and analytical study.
 Depending on the topic and work completed, study may be applied to different media concentrations.
 Prerequisite: ASIM 1310, CSE 1341, or CSE 1342.

-Introduces the fundamentals of graphical programming using the graphical programming languages PD/Gem and MaxMsp/Jitter.
-Students explore object oriented programming software to explore sound and video and strategies for creating generative creative art while connecting computation to the physical world.
-This course explores the ways in which data from external input sources can be used to create interactive projects, algorithmic compositions, screen-based work, installations, and objects and experiences in real space.
-Prerequisite: Course open to any Meadows, Creative Computation, or Computer Science students.
+Using the graphical programming languages Pd/GEM and Max/MSP/Jitter and object-oriented programming software, students explore sound and video and strategies for creating generative creative art while connecting computation to the physical world.
+Also, the ways in which data from external input sources can be used to create interactive projects, algorithmic compositions, screen-based work, installations, and objects and experiences in real space.
+Prerequisite:Completion of any ASIM course.

 Students may take one course per term only.
 Prerequisite: Permission of instructor.